Skip to main content

 As for the what, the above list discusses some of the things they need to think about already.
 What else is needed?

 1. The importance of the team partnering with other stakeholders, whoever they might be.
 In limited access and unreached people group scenarios these might be local religious leaders.
 Often other mission partners need to be included in discussions.
 Where there are churches the stakeholders might be church leaders and other key individuals.
 If the team is based in one village, how are other villages (and their churches) included in decisions and the benefits of the programme?
+Perhaps the TA needs to encourage the translators to spend more time in the village(s) promoting the need for local language Scripture?
+This might mean slowing down the rate of verses translated per month.

 2. How to build applications that aren't just thrown together with whatever the team has translated already included, but think about audience issues in terms of artwork, what to call the various parts of the Bible, what to call the Bible itself, and how to lay it all out.
 Also, what paratextual information needs to be included?
 This relates to point 7 above, contextualisation.